 Coming from an Irish background, my experience is that over apologising, for anything and everything, is rampant and real for many of us.
 It can be a cultural thing.
-Some research I have seen show Britons do it twice as much as Americans, and some research suggests women tend to do it more than men.
+Some research I have seen show people in the UK do it twice as much as Americans, and research also suggests women tend to do it more than men.

 The jury is out on why but a couple of theories are;

 1. wanting to appear polite

 Don’t get me wrong, I have no issue with saying sorry and apologising when it’s something I know I’ve overlooked, got wrong or could have done better but this habit of over apologising, can be debilitating and have its roots in poor self-esteem and unworthiness.
 In my opinion, it’s a poor communication habit that can be disempowering, especially for women and especially for aspiring female leaders.

 People are sorry for all sorts of unnecessary reasons.
 For getting in the way or for almost bumping into each other, for being real and saying it like it is for them, and for getting emotional or causing someone else to feel emotional.
 We say sorry even when it was someone else’s fault!

 I spoke to my aunt about this recently.
 She is blind and walks with her guide dog or walking stick.
 She recognised, it’s so ingrained in her that when people are obviously not paying attention (likely looking at their mobile phones), and walk straight into her, she often apologises profusely!